-At our demonstration on October 17th outside the Ministry of Housing Communities and Local Government we handed in an Open Letter to the Secretary of State, the wording of which has been signed by nearly 150 different organisations, MPs and councillors, including:
+At our demonstration on 17th October 2018 outside the Ministry of Housing Communities and Local Government, we handed in an Open Letter to the Secretary of State, the wording of which has been signed by nearly 150 different organisations, MPs and councillors, including:

 - 28 MPs from Labour, Liberal Democrats and SNP